-Ultrasonic is a great sensor when it comes to measuring a distance of an object.
+Ultrasonic is a great sensor when it comes to measuring the distance to an object.
 Ultrasonic sensors are based on measuring the properties of sound waves.
 It has a transmitter/trigger to generate a sound pulse and a receiver to receive an echo pulse coming from the targeted object.
-By calculating the traveling time of trigger pulse and echo pulse we can easily calculate the distance between object and sensor.
-As the speed of the sound is already known to us, we can easily calculate the distance.
+By calculating the traveling time of the trigger pulse and the echo pulse, we can easily calculate the distance between the object and the sensor.
+As the speed of sound is already known to us, we can easily calculate the distance.
 Arduino Distance Measurement using Ultrasonic Sensor.

 In this project, we are using an ultrasonic sensor to measure the distance of an object from the sensor and an LCD display to see the distance.